ElenaKusevska/main-project-repo/README.md

-this is the readme file for the main project

-This is the easiest way to add one subproject from it's git repo to as a subdirectory to another main project, preserving both commit histories.
+this repository illustrates the easiest way to add one subproject from it's git repo as a subdirectory to another main project, preserving both commit histories.

 ### Here is the list of git/bash commands I used for this: